The sound of a grand piano floated up the stairs, accompanied by a soft crooning voice singing Christmas carols.

 “Honey, what are you talking about?”
 Maria’s confusion was quickly turning into quiet displeasure.

 “You can’t go.
-You have to cancel the trip, Mother.
+You have to cancel the trip, Mom.
 There’s going to be a horrible accident, and-” Tony babbled as Howard took one of Maria’s hands and began to pull her out of the room.

 “Anthony Stark!”
 Maria suddenly raised her voice.
 He fell silent, stunned.
 She exhaled wearily.
 “Sweetheart, I really don’t want to believe your father’s accusations about your drinking or drug habits, but this is ridiculous.”